Physical organic chemistry: Non-covalent interactions

 Chemists use the study of intramolecular and intermolecular non-covalent bonding/interactions in molecules to evaluate reactivity.
 Such interactions include, but are not limited to, hydrogen bonding, electrostatic interactions between charged molecules, dipole-dipole interactions, polar-π and cation-π interactions, π-stacking, donor-acceptor chemistry, and halogen bonding.
 In addition, the hydrophobic effect—the association of organic compounds in water—is an electrostatic, non-covalent interaction of interest to chemists.
 The precise physical origin of the hydrophobic effect originates from many complex interactions, but it is believed to be the most important component of biomolecular recognition in water.
-For example, Xu and Melcher et al. elucidated the structural basis for folic acid recognition by folate acid receptor proteins.
+For example, researchers elucidated the structural basis for folic acid recognition by folate acid receptor proteins.
 The strong interaction between folic acid and folate receptor was attributed to both hydrogen bonds and hydrophobic interactions.
 The study of non-covalent interactions is also used to study binding and cooperativity in supramolecular assemblies and macrocyclic compounds such as crown ethers and cryptands, which can act as hosts to guest molecules.